 - Students’ 10 hours of physical activity can include practices and/or competitions

 - At the conclusion of the semester, the club president must submit an attendance log that includes all the students eligible for credit and the dates and lengths of the practices they attended.
+Deadline is the last day of classes for the semester for which students are earning credit.
 No attendance log=No credit

 - PE credit for club activities is not awarded retroactively.